Eco Church

 Eco Church began as an A Rocha UK project in 2016 in partnership with others, offering an environmental award scheme for churches in England and Wales.
 Today, Eco Church is spreading around the world as different A Rocha national organisations and their partners find ways to engage churches in creation care.

-As Eco Church spreads around the world, it is taking different forms and sometimes different names in varying contexts.
-However, at the heart of Eco Church is a unique online survey about how they are caring for God’s earth in different areas of their life and work.
+At the heart of Eco Church in England and Wales is a unique online survey about how they are caring for God’s earth in different areas of their life and work.
 The answers a church provide earn points towards an Eco Church Award – the more your church does, the more points you get!

 The survey covers all areas of church life: